nogueiraantonio/dscpe-widget-property-editor/README.md

 ### 3.4.4.
 Register your web server

 You can use either "Add third-party app" or "Run your app" to register your web server on the 3DDashboard.
+If you need you widget to talk to other widgets, it needs to be trusted, hence use "Add third-party app".

 In both cases, the accepted format is `https://fully.qualified.domain.name/uri`: